junaidcodingmaster/Stars-API/README.md

 # Stars API

-Stars API , get all stars in universe at one place .
+Stars API , get all stars in universe at one place .\

-_VERSION-1_
+_This is the latest version of Stars-API ._

+_version- 2_

 This Stars API is made by [Junaid](https://www.abujuni.dev) .
 It also includes images .
 ![demo1](https://i.ibb.co/3fgSsfz/2846f3d21b0c.png)